Search documentation

 Product dependencies constraint

-When publishing a Product to the Product Catalog, Product creators can include information about which other Products are required for proper functioning under the manifest.
-Product creators are required to specify the permitted version range of those dependencies.
-For more information see Managing Products - Publishing Helm Charts.
+When publishing a Product Release to Apollo, you can include information about which other Products are required for proper functioning in the Product Release manifest under the product-dependencies extension.
+Each Product dependency must specify a permitted version range.

 Copied!